yuan-jiang/yuan-jiang.github.io/_posts/2020-06-24-rails-autoload-thread-unsafe.md

       * `config.eager_load = false`
       * `config.autoload_paths << ...`
       and we are using the default `webrick` server.
 (By the way, the rails version is `5.0.7.2` for which webrick is multi-threaded, see [reference](https://gist.github.com/yob/04c2417b60532316685123c36ddfce40))

-    + If it is threading problem related to autuloading, then it must happen to any api endpoint, so I wrote below simple script:
+    + If it is threading problem related to autuloading, then it must happen to any api endpoint, so I wrote a simple script and:
+      * Start app with `webrick`, the issue happened with the simple API endpoint;
+      * Start app with `puma` with threads count set to greater than 1, the issue still existed;
+      * Start app with `unicorn` with default config, the issue was gone.
       {% highlight ruby %}
       require 'net/http'